galtzo-floss/undrive_google/README.md

 ## 🦷 FLOSS Funding

-While kettle-rb tools are free software and will always be, the project would benefit immensely from some funding.
+While galtzo-floss tools are free software and will always be, the project would benefit immensely from some funding.
 Raising a monthly budget of... "dollars" would make the project more sustainable.

 We welcome both individual and corporate sponsors!
 We also offer a wide array of funding channels to account for your preferences (although currently [Open Collective][🖇osc] is our preferred funding platform).

-**If you're working in a company that's making significant use of kettle-rb tools we'd appreciate it if you suggest to your company to become a kettle-rb sponsor.**
+**If you're working in a company that's making significant use of galtzo-floss tools we'd appreciate it if you suggest to your company to become a galtzo-floss sponsor.**

-You can support the development of kettle-rb tools via [GitHub Sponsors][🖇sponsor],
+You can support the development of galtzo-floss tools via [GitHub Sponsors][🖇sponsor],
 [Liberapay][⛳liberapay],
 [PayPal][🖇paypal],